ricardozacarias/ricardozacarias.github.io/_posts/2019-04-24-geopandas-tutorial.markdown

 Most location data by default is stored as latitude/longitude coordinates which specify every place on the surface of an ellipsoid (aka the Earth).
 This is important because all the geometrical manipulations available in Shapely are

 This means that we need to project latitude and longitude values into a Coordinate Reference System (CRS) in 2D.

+To choose the right cartesian projection for your project you can go to [this website](https://epsg.io/) and input the region you're working on.